google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/high-performance-loading.md

 Note: [Single page applications](https://en.wikipedia.org/wiki/Single-page_application), relying on the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) and in-place DOM modifications, tend to avoid navigation requests when switching from view to view.
-But the initial request in a browser's session for in a single page app is still a navigation.
+But the initial request in a browser's session for a single page app is still a navigation.

 While your web app might make many other [subresource